 Working backwards from each particular awareness day you’ve shortlisted, plot in a date for creating that content.

-You may be the kind of person who likes to batch create your photo marketing content a month or more in advance, in which case you may choose to have a set day – such as the first day of every calendar month as your content creation day.
+You may be the kind of person who likes to batch create your photo marketing content a month or more in advance.
+In which case, you may choose to have a set day – such as the first day of every calendar month as your content creation day.
 Or, you may prefer to allocate a day per week or fortnight to creating content for the weeks ahead.

 That’s because you need to come up with the blog copy/social media captions/video script, image/video assets and schedule the content too.
 Don’t forget how long this can all take!